Jacksonville, Florida: Government

-In 1968 Jacksonville and Duval County consolidated their governments in the Jacksonville Consolidation.
+In 1968, Jacksonville and Duval County consolidated their governments in the Jacksonville Consolidation.
 This eliminated a separate county executive or legislature, and supplanted these positions with the Mayor of Jacksonville and the City Council of the City of Jacksonville, respectively.
 Because of this, voters who live outside of the city limits of Jacksonville but inside Duval County may vote in elections for these positions and run for them.
 In 1995, John Delaney, a resident of Neptune Beach within Duval County, was elected as mayor of the city of Jacksonville.

 Jacksonville is organized under the city charter and provides for a "strong" mayor–council form of city government.
 The Mayor of Jacksonville is elected to four-year terms and serves as the head of the government's executive branch.
-The Jacksonville City Council comprises nineteen members, fourteen representing single-member electoral districts of roughly equal populations, and five elected for at-large seats.
+The Jacksonville City Council has nineteen members.
+Fourteen represent single-member electoral districts of roughly equal populations.
+Five are elected for at-large seats.

 The mayor oversees most city departments, though some are independent or quasi-independent.
 Law enforcement is provided by the Jacksonville Sheriff's Office, headed by an elected sheriff; public schools are overseen by Duval County Public Schools, and several services are provided by largely independent authorities.
-The mayor holds veto power over all resolutions and ordinances made by the city council and also has the power to hire and fire the heads of various city departments.
+The mayor holds veto power over all resolutions and ordinances made by the city council and has the power to hire and fire the heads of city departments.

 As before the consolidation, some government services are operated independently of city and county authority.
 In accordance with Florida law, the elected school board has nearly complete autonomy.
 Jacksonville also has several quasi-independent government agencies which only nominally answer to the consolidated authority, including electric authority, port authority, transportation authority, housing authority and airport authority.
 The main environmental and agricultural body is the Duval County Soil and Water Conservation District, which works closely with other area, state, and federal agencies.